theodorosg/DUNE-Installation-scripts/README.md

 * glibc-devel
 * libicu

-For more information about the needed packages can be found [here](http://scisoft.fnal.gov/scisoft/bundles/tools/checkPrerequisites).
+More information about the needed packages can be found [here](http://scisoft.fnal.gov/scisoft/bundles/tools/checkPrerequisites).

 ### Tips